Radebeul-Kötzschenbroda station: History

 In the early 1960s Radebeul West Station was rebuilt in preparation for a future mixed-gauge operation and correspondingly large clearance gauge so that it could handle Soviet broad-gauge wagons (1520 mm gauge).
 A modern signal box with relay interlocking (WSSB GS II Sp 64 b type) was installed during the reconstruction of the station with four platform tracks.
 This was the first of this type installed by Deutsche Reichsbahn.
 It went into operation on 27 March 1969.

 Since 1996, Radebeul-Kötzschenbroda has been a stop on S-Bahn line S1 of the Verkehrsverbund Oberelbe.
 The station's freight facility has since been demolished.

 From October 2009 to February 2012, the covered section of platform 1 was closed because of the threat of a collapse of the platform canopy.
 Between February 2012 and November 2013, the platform canopy was secured by a housing, so that passengers could reach a temporary platform during its reconstruction.
 Since November 2013, the former platform on track 1 has not been used for rail purposes and public access to is now blocked.

 In February 2012, the new long-distance tracks went into operation.
 Two makeshift platforms were used until November 2013 for boarding and alighting.

 The northern, listed building (entrance and former waiting room) was demolished and a supporting wall was built in its place in April 2013.
 It previously served as the entrance to the platform tunnels.
 The only entrance to the new platform is now from Bahnhofstrasse; it has stairs and a lift.

 Signs reading Radebeul-Kötzschenbroda were installed on the new platform in November 2013.
 There is also a sign reading Erlebnisweingut Schloss Wackerbarth ("Wackerbarth castle winery experience”).

 At the timetable change on 15 December 2013, it was officially renamed Radebeul-Kötzschenbroda.
 The newly established junction in the western part of the former station was given the name of Radebeul Nord (north).
 The long-distance tracks have no platforms any more and allow the passage of trains at up to 160 km/h.
 The former station building is to be used in the future for non-railway purposes.

 S-Bahn

 Since December 2013, the station has been served exclusively by line S1 of the Dresden S-Bahn.
 Trains depart at 30-minute intervals; in the future this is planned to be reduced to 15-minute intervals.

 Construction

 Radebeul West station was formerly a through station with two outside platforms and one island platform in the middle.
 The long-distance through traffic passed without stopping on the middle tracks and the S-Bahn trains stopped on the outside tracks.

 From 2010 to 2012, two new tracks without platforms were built for long-distance traffic on the south side.
 By 2014, two new S-Bahn tracks were built on the north side.
-In the station area the island platform was connected by stairs and an lift to the road underpass to provide barrier-free access.
+In the station area the island platform was connected by stairs and a lift to the road underpass to provide barrier-free access.